Jon Stewart to receive Mark Twain Prize for American humor - NewsBreak

 Jon Stewart to receive Mark Twain Prize for American humor

-WASHINGTON — (AP) — A host of celebrities and comedy royalty gathered Sunday night at the Kennedy Center as comedian, talk show host and political influencer Jon Stewart receives the Mark Twain Prize for lifetime achievement in humor.
+A host of celebrities and comedy royalty will gather Sunday night at the Kennedy Center as comedian, talk show host and political influencer Jon Stewart receives the Mark Twain Prize for lifetime achievement in humor.

 Stewart, the 23rd recipient of the prize, will be honored by testimonials and skits from fellow comedians and previous Mark Twain recipients.
 Stewart himself spoke during Dave Chappelle’s Mark Twain ceremony in 2019.